muziejus/javascripting-english-major/14-events-popups.md

 inside `#poem` using the same technique for the tabs.
 We’ll be working with that a bit in this chapter, as this chapter is devoted to integrating Leaflet with the rest of the page.
-In my own wireframing for the “Could Be” Project that I mentioned in the [previous chapter](/13-bootstrap), I wanted the user to be able to click on places in the poem that would then have the map zoom to that place and also have the tab holding the information for that place become visible.
+In my own wireframing for the “Could Be” Project that I mentioned in the [previous chapter](/13-bootstrap), I wanted it to be the case that when the user clicks on a place in the poem, that has the map zoom to that place and also reveals the tab holding the information for that place.

 There are a few ways to do this, but I will choose one that is a bit more involved, so that you can see other applications of jQuery.